-Yes, it is safe.
 Tertiary-treated recycled water meets standards that allow it to be used for most non-drinking purposes.
-In California, the Regional Water Quality Control Board and California Department of Public Health have strict permitting and monitoring procedures to ensure the reliability of treatment processes and controlled use of recycled water.
+In California, the Regional Water Quality Control Board and State Department of Health Services have strict permitting and monitoring procedures to ensure the reliability of treatment processes and controlled use of recycled water.
 Disinfected tertiary-treated recycled water is virtually free from all pathogens, including viruses.
-Several long-term microbiological studies of viruses in tertiary-treated recycled water have confirmed the absence of pathogens in thousands of tertiary-treated recycled water samples.
+Several long-term microbiological studies involving thousands of samples have confirmed that pathogens are reduced to non-detectable or insignificant levels in tertiary-treated recycled water.